Barbosa-TM/gh-training/README.md

 # gh-training
-Test repository to use during th github training repo
+Test repository to use during th github training